-Activity 4: Provide integrated nutrition interventions that contribute to the prevention of malnutrition among children aged 6-23 months, adolescent girls, pregnant and breastfeeding women and girls and people living with HIV and tuberculosis of nutritious foods.
+63. Nutrition-specific interventions under activity 4 include the provision of specialized nutritious foods for children aged 6-23 months, pregnant and breastfeeding women and girls, and people living with HIV and tuberculosis in order to meet their nutrition needs.
+WFP will progressively shift from specialized nutritious foods to CBTs to promote the purchase of nutritious foods.
 This will be achieved through nutrition-sensitive activities designed to strengthen food supply chains, targeting small-scale farmers and medium-sized millers as they switch to producing nutritious food (through support under CSP outcome 3.
 Various social marketing campaigns targeting women, girls, boys, men and community workers will promote the consumption of these foods.
 WFP will use digital innovation to monitor multi-sector interventions.